 Distractions are some of the most useful tools in your arsenal.
 There are so many ways to distract yourself when you’re feeling anxious that I wrote an article about using distractions as coping methods for anxiety, pain, and addiction cravings.
 You can read that article by clicking on the image below (or beside,) this text.

 In addition to the distractions I list in that post, I have found a few social media accounts that I enjoy looking at if I’m having a particularly rough day.
 They are all related to Anxiety or general mental health.
-These are just a few of the Instagram accounts I follow.
+The image below is linked to my Mental Health Page that has a list of the ones I follow (scroll down to the “Good Stuff” section.)
 You can find so many more just by searching the #anxiety #anxietyrelief #anxietyawareness #mentalhealth hashtags.
 I can sometimes get distracted for quite awhile by just looking at the profile grids.

 I also have a Written by Dida presence on all of these social platforms, and Pinterest, that you can follow for updates to my site, graphics, and resources I share from others.
 In addition to Instagram, Twitter has a huge mental health community you can follow for plenty of information and support.
 I suggest searching for accounts using the terms “anxiety” & “mental health.”